benjamin-o-ansah/requirement-analysis/README.md

    When user needs are thoroughly analyzed and understood, the final product aligns closely with expectations.
 This leads to higher satisfaction, fewer revisions, and a stronger reputation for quality.

 In summary, requirement analysis is not just a preliminary step but a strategic process that determines the success or failure of a software project.
 It ensures alignment between business objectives, user needs, and technical implementation.

+## Key Activities in Requirement Analysis

+Requirement Analysis involves several key activities that ensure the project team fully understands and documents what needs to be built.
+The following are the five main activities carried out during this phase:

+- **Requirement Gathering:**
+  This activity involves collecting information from all stakeholders to understand their needs, expectations, and challenges.
+Common methods include interviews, questionnaires, observation, and document analysis.

+- **Requirement Elicitation:**
+  Elicitation focuses on extracting specific requirements from stakeholders through structured techniques such as brainstorming sessions, focus groups, and prototyping.
+It helps uncover hidden or implied needs that may not be immediately obvious.

+- **Requirement Documentation:**
+  After gathering and eliciting requirements, the information is documented clearly and systematically.
+This may include creating Software Requirement Specifications (SRS), user stories, or use case diagrams to provide a detailed description of system behavior.

+- **Requirement Analysis and Modeling:**
+  This step involves examining and organizing the collected requirements to ensure they are consistent, complete, and feasible.
+Models such as data flow diagrams (DFDs), entity-relationship diagrams (ERDs), or UML models are often used to visualize and analyze requirements.

+- **Requirement Validation:**
+  The final activity ensures that the documented requirements accurately reflect user needs and project objectives.
+Validation helps detect inconsistencies, ambiguities, or missing details before development begins.
+It is often achieved through stakeholder reviews, walkthroughs, or prototyping.

+Together, these activities form the backbone of effective requirement analysis and contribute significantly to building reliable and user-focused software systems.